BBC x NOMINT

 Led by NOMINT’s co-founder and Creative Director Yannis Konstantinidis, we created a stop-motion film built around a bold idea: to capture the luminous force of world-class athletes blazing across the frozen landscapes of the Dolomites.
 Shot frame by frame using seven hundred individually 3D-printed figures and fourteen controlled combustion techniques, the production embraced unpredictability and craft in equal measure, pushing the limits of what stop-motion can achieve.

-Yannis Konstantinidis, founder and director of NOMINT said:
+Yannis Konstantinidis, co-founder and creative director of NOMINT said:

 “This project was technically demanding and creatively exhilarating.
 From our very first conversation with BBC Creative, we knew we had the chance to pursue the near-impossible.
 It demanded absolute trust and a willingness to take real creative risks in pursuit of something extraordinary.

-This film celebrates courage, not just in sport, but in creativity.
+This film celebrates courage and outrageous effort in both sport and in creativity.
 It is a reminder that when brave creative teams come together with obsessive makers, you can still create work that breaks new ground.”